antoniopicone/docker-ubuntu_develop/README.md

 This is a base Ubuntu 18.04 image already configured with a devuser.

-You could run this image locally with:

-`docker run -it antoniopicone/ubuntu_develop /bin/bash`
+Build the image with `docker build . -t antoniopicone/ubuntu_develop` and run the image locally with `docker run -it antoniopicone/ubuntu_develop /bin/bash`